Code-Institute-Solutions/milestone-project-heritage-housing-issues/README.md

 ### Heroku

 * The App live link is: <https://YOUR_APP_NAME.herokuapp.com/>
-* Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
+* Set the .python-version Python version to a [Heroku-24](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
 * The project was deployed to Heroku using the following steps.

 1. Log in to Heroku and create an App